junxit/us-congress-bills-110/metadata.md

 - 2007-09-17 — Introduced in House
 - 2007-09-17 — Introduced in House
 - 2007-09-17 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-09-18 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2007-10-02 — Considered under suspension of the rules. (consideration: CR H11081-11085)
+- 2007-10-02 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+657.
+- 2007-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-02 — Mr. Walz (MN) moved to suspend the rules and agree to the resolution, as amended.
+- 2007-10-02 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H11082)
+- 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H11082)